snabbdom/snabbdom/README.md

 ### `h`

 It is recommended that you use `h` to create vnodes.
-It accepts a tag/selector as a string, an optional data object and an optional string or array of children.
+It accepts a tag/selector as a string, an optional data object, and an optional string or an array of children.

 ```mjs
 import { h } from "snabbdom";